Preface

 Question

-However, things get weird when we set background-color
+However, things get weird when we set background-color to inline non-replaced element because height doesn’t apply to the element.
+For example:

 <div class="inline"> |